-The workplace liaison council meets via teleconference about three or four times a year.
+The workplace liaison ideally meets virtually about three or four times a year.
 The council brings together perspectives of RNAO members from across Ontario to provide a vision to ensure success of the workplace liaison program in keeping with the mission, values and ENDs of RNAO.
 The council is charged with inspiring and driving educational offerings for workplace liaisons and supporting liaisons in the recruitment, retention and engagement efforts in their organizations.